t-doc-org/common/docs/demo/elements.md

 ## Solutions

 This section has several {rst:dir}`solution` blocks, and the page is configured to hide solutions by default.
-Click the "Toggle solutions" (<span class="tdoc-icon fa-eye"></span> /
+Click the
-<span class="tdoc-icon fa-eye-slash"></span>) button in the navbar to show or
+<span class="tdoc fa-eye"></span> / <span class="tdoc fa-eye-slash"></span>
-hide them.
+button in the navbar to show or hide them.

 ```{solution}
 This solution follows the per-page setting.